danielfett/draft-dpop/mainmatter.md

 # Main Objective {#Objective_Replay_Different_Endpoint}

-Under the attacker model defined in [@I-D.ietf-oauth-security-topics], the mechanism defined by this specification tries to ensure that token replay at a different endpoint is prevented.
+Under the attacker model defined in [@I-D.ietf-oauth-security-topics], the mechanism defined by this specification aims to prevent token replay at a different endpoint.

 More precisely, if an adversary is able to get hold of an access token or refresh token because it set up a counterfeit authorization server